Discrete Chi-Square Method discovers solar forcing in El Ni\~no time series: The Pacific Ocean as a bolometer measuring the solar dynamo light curve in real-time: Results of DCM analysis for simulated data

-A graphical presentation of DCM analysis results is shown for Model 1 simulated data sample, where $n=50$ and $\SN=50$ (Figures \ref{FigModelOne}a-d).
-The DCM long search $z_1(f_1)$ periodogram minimum is at $P_1=1.843$ (Figure \ref{FigModelOne}a: diamond).
-The DCM short search periodogram $z_1(f_1)$ gives the best period at $P_1=1.822$ (Figure \ref{FigModelOne}b: diamond).
-The continuous black line denoting the DCM model $g(t)$ fits perfectly to the black dots denoting the data $y_i$ (Figure \ref{FigModelOne}c).
+A graphical presentation of DCM analysis results is shown for Model 1 simulated {time series}, where $n=50$ and $\SN=50$ (Figures \ref{FigModelOne}a-d).
+DCM long search $z_1(f_1)$ periodogram minimum is at $P_1=1.843$ (Figure \ref{FigModelOne}a: diamond).
+DCM short search periodogram $z_1(f_1)$ gives the best period at $P_1=1.822$ (Figure \ref{FigModelOne}b: diamond).
+The continuous black line denoting DCM model $g(t)$ fits perfectly to the black dots denoting the data $y_i$ (Figure \ref{FigModelOne}c).
 The mean $p(t)=M_0=1.061\pm0.036$ is correct (Figure \ref{FigModelOne}c: dashed black line).
 The detrended model $g(t)-p(t)$ (black continuous line), the detrended data $y(t_i)-p(t_i)$ (black dots) and the pure sine signal $h_1(t)$ (red thick continuous line) are shown in Figure \ref{FigModelOne}d.
 Note that the thick continuous red line stays under the thin continuous black line because $h_1(t)=g(t)-p(t)$.
-The DCM residuals (blue dots) are offset to the level of -0.65 (blue dotted line).
+DCM residuals (blue dots) are offset to the level of -0.65 (blue dotted line).
 These residuals are stable and display no trends.